0xadri/0xadri/README.md

 - 👌 My tech stack preference goes for non-compiled typed languages and frameworks that are well established (10y+)
 - 👥 Team that's fun, yet professional
-- 📱 Product and industry that make a positive change
+- 📱 Product and industry that actually have utility

 ---